The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-Jordid13/README.md

 let myName: Name = { first: "Marco", last: "Polo" };
 ```

 This is one way to add more properties to our type, but we can also use an `interface`.
-Interfaces are very similar to types; however, the core differences are that `interfaces` are much more flexible in situations when we are dealing with more complex data and can only describe the shape of an object (ideal for this situation).
+Interfaces are very similar to types; however, the core difference is that `interfaces` are much more flexible in situations when we are dealing with more complex data and want to define the shape of an object (ideal for this situation).

 Let's look at an example of how we can use interfaces to define the type of `Name`.